Skip to Content

 Southampton Ward Councillor Cheryl Grace

-Councillor Cheryl Grace is serving her third term on Saugeen Shores Council, after being acclaimed in 2022.
+Cheryl Grace is serving her third term on Saugeen Shores Council as a Southampton Ward Councillor.
 A Bruce County native, Cheryl and her husband, Mike, summered in Southampton before retiring here in 2011.
 They have two children, Lindsay and Perry.

-With degrees from the Universities of Toronto and Western Ontario, Cheryl taught high school for thirty years in Ann Arbor, Michigan, founding and coaching her school's state-champion Mock Trial program.
+With degrees from the Universities of Toronto and Western Ontario, Cheryl taught high school for thirty years in Ann Arbor, Michigan, where she founded and coached her school’s state-champion Mock Trial program.

 T.C.
 "Bud" Halpin - Port Elgin Councillor